 “The fair maiden’s a right sort and oh good, she has a job.
 But my oh my so very unsafe.
 Without a man (me!) she is destined to live a sh*t incompetent life of getting back home less than okay and being assaulted in her bed of a night.
 But it will all work out okay because now I’ve come along and I will make it my absolute number one order of business to ask her to let me know when she gets home okay and to make sure she locks her front door.
 I might not be a prince (meh), might never meet her for that kiss (shame), won’t marry her (as if!), but I’ll have bloody saved her from herself, so well done me.”

-The result is that she becomes sacred that if the two of you got together you would take over her every move and strip her of all the independence she has worked a lifetime to build.
+The result is that she becomes scared that if the two of you got together you would take over her every move and strip her of all the independence she has worked a lifetime to build.
 She is also a little bit offended that you have already deemed her grossly incompetent within her own life without even knowing her last name.

 And just in case you need yet more convincing, let’s say the woman does exactly as you ask and messages you to let you know she got home safe and sound.
 From her night out that didn’t involve you.
 Because remember, you two haven’t met.
 But still so far so good (if she doesn’t mind it then hey ho).
 You chat a few more times and then it fizzles out for whatever reason.
 The next week she goes out again.
 Pluck a duck.
 That lovely lady that you cared about so very much is now well and truly up that creek with not a paddle in sight.
 And it is ALL your fault.
 Because how the fudge nuggets is she supposed to get home safe and sound without being reminded by you to do so?
-And, assuming she still somehow manages to figure it out and does in fact get home okay, is it still a valid ‘safe arrival at home’ if you aren’t informed of the wondrous event?
+And, assuming she still somehow manages to figure it out and does, in fact, get home okay, is it still a valid ‘safe arrival at home’ if you aren’t informed of the wondrous event?
 What if it isn’t?
 Does this mean that she is now never ever again quite able to ‘get home okay’?

 No one’s suggesting that protectiveness isn’t lovely.
 It is.
-It’s beautiful and cosy and so absolutely appreciated – when a male and a female who like each other a lot become part of a couple.
+It’s beautiful and cozy and so absolutely appreciated – when a male and a female who like each other a lot become part of a couple.
 Just don’t rush to introduce it too soon or it might just be the thing that gets you unmatched or ignored.

 4. You keep bombarding her with messages

 You send her message after message despite getting no replies.
-This particularly scary habit is often cited by women as the one most likely to get you well and truly unmatched.
+This particularly scary habit is often cited by women like the one most likely to get you well and truly unmatched.
 Why?
 Because she’s already trying to ignore you and it isn’t working.
-She can see that you either don’t ‘get it’ or you don’t give a monkey’s pyjamas that she’s not interested in a single thing that you have to say.
+She can see that you either don’t ‘get it’ or you don’t give a monkey’s pajamas that she’s not interested in a single thing that you have to say.

 This is how this awkward of all awkwardnesses typically goes: